vohai2003/hdp_data_tutorials/tutorials/hdf/trucking-iot-on-hdf/tutorial-1.md

 For these critical tasks we use Apache Storm.

-The third section represents the post-ETL process, in this case being visualizing the processed data by a web application.
+The third section represents this case's post-processing step: visualizing the processed data by a web application.

 ## What is Storm